erichVK5/outlineFont2centrelineFont/README.md

 It is at this point that the footprint needs to be converted to a gEDA PCB compatible font symbol.....

 To be continued...

+TODO:

+sort out the occasional error with bezier segment stitching, which manifests as a join between bezier segments jumping to the origin (0,0).

+automatic censoring of overlaid paths from each side of the limb

+distinguishing between, and processing accordingly, glyphs with and without internal contours